Poetry - Kunwar Siddharth

 Kunwar Siddharth

-My writing and critical thinking are deeply inspired by the works of Noam Chomsky, Aldous Huxley, Gautama Buddha, Nagarjuna, Shantideva, Rabindranath Tagore, Howard Zinn, Rumi, Rupi Kaur, Maya Angelou, Albert Einstein, David Bohm, and Ernest Hemingway.
+My writing and critical thinking are deeply inspired by Noam Chomsky, Aldous Huxley, Gautama Buddha, Nagarjuna, Shantideva, Rabindranath Tagore, Howard Zinn, Rumi, Rupi Kaur, Maya Angelou, Albert Einstein, David Bohm, and Ernest Hemingway.

-Although Urdu and Hindi are my first languages, I have rarely been able to write in them, as my academic journey has always been rooted in reading and writing in English.
-However, I have recently started composing poetry in Urdu as well.
+Although Hindi is my first language, I have rarely written in it, as my academic journey has always been rooted in English.
+Recently, however, I have begun composing poetry in Hindi as well.

 Poem 1